Mella Fausto, Lombardy, Italy

 I agree that when students can create something on their own, it can hold their interest longer and possibly make them feel like well rounded musicians.

 There is another element of the books that I hope will prove to be beneficial.
 From my teaching years, I remember how difficult it can be fitting everything into a lesson (especially the higher grades).
-I, therefore, tried to make the books a self-study.

 All the best with your composing, and a ‘special thanks to you’ for the encouragement and understanding of the need for the QuenMar books.